rdkcmf/rdk-aamp/AAMP-UVE-API.md

 ---

-### setPreferredAudioLanguage( languages, rendition, accessibility)
+### setPreferredAudioLanguage( languages, rendition, accessibility, codecList, label)
 - Supported UVE version 3.2 and above.
-- Set the audio track  preference by languages, rendition and accessibility
+- Set the audio track  preference by languages, rendition, accessibility, codecList and label
 - This is functionally equivalent to passing a trackDescriptorObject to setAudioTrack above.
 - May be called pre-tune or post tune.
 - Behaviour is similar to setPreferredAudioLanguage ( JSON String)